Aya921/Fitness-App/README.md

 - **Clean Architecture:** Ensures scalability, maintainability, and testability
 - **Repository Pattern:** Abstracts data sources for clean data management
 - **Dependency Injection:** Improves modularity and testability
-- **SonarQube:** Platform for continuous code quality inspection, including static analysis, bug detection, security vulnerability analysis, and code maintainability metrics.
+- **SonarQube:** Used for code quality analysis and maintainability checking
 - **Gemini:** Handles analytics, reporting, or other backend services

 ---